Dispelling Common Misconceptions About Autism

 Children with autism have a wide range of IQ scores and skill sets, and every child is different.
-Some kids with ASD demonstrate significant strengths, such as high intelligence or advanced memory, but these strengths often have an opposing weakness.
+Some kids with ASD demonstrate significant strengths, such as high intelligence or advanced memory.
+These strengths often have an opposing weakness, though.

-In many cases, autistic people develop strengths in particular skills or abilities because they are interested in them or they take comfort in the structure and order of the activity.
-Their exceptional knowledge or ability in these areas is a reflection of the amount of time they have spent focusing on them.
+In many cases, autistic people develop strengths in particular skills or abilities because they are interested in them.
+Some individuals may take comfort in the structure and order of the activity.
+Their exceptional knowledge in certain areas can be a reflection of the amount of time they have spent focusing on them.